Compassion -- the image of Christ

 Some years ago, Marvin Olasky wrote a book titled Renewing American Compassion.
 Although writing with a political rather than a religious agenda, Olasky draws a striking contrast between the compassionate ministries of early America and those of today.

 During America's earlier years, Christian compassionate ministry was quite discretionary.
 The focus was on helping those who could not help themselves.
 Able-bodied men were banned from the program -- even the drunkards.
-They went to extremes in their selectivity and really failed to a compassionate understanding of the terrible helplessness from which addicts often suffer.
+They went to extremes in their selectivity and really failed to have a compassionate understanding of the terrible helplessness from which addicts often suffer.
 Still, it's clear that exercising discretion in compassionate ministry has a historical basis and Biblical foundations.

 Housing for the homeless seems to be on the minds of many.
 More than once, I've heard someone say, "I wish I had a building large enough to house all of the homeless".